HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   )
 }}

 Reviewing the observed CSP header lengths, we find that 75% of all headers are 75 bytes or shorter.
-For context, the longest policy among the [Most Prevalent CSP Definitions] Table is also 75 bytes.
+For context, the longest policy shown in [Figure 17](#fig-17) is also 75 bytes.
 At the 90th percentile, desktop policies reach 504 bytes and mobile policies 368 bytes, indicating that many websites find it necessary to implement relatively lengthy Content Security Policies.
 However, when analyzing the distribution of unique allowed hosts across all policies, the 90th percentile shows just 2 unique hosts.

 The highest number of unique allowed hosts in a policy was 1,020, while the longest Content Security Policy header reached 65,535 bytes.
 However, this latter header is inflated by a large number of repeated `,` characters for unknown reasons.
 The second longest CSP header, which is valid, spans 33,123 bytes.
 This unusually large size is due to hundreds of occurrences of the `adservice.google` domain, each with variations in the top-level domain.
 Excerpt: